IBM/ansible-role-infosvr-import-export/docs/relationships.md

     - ...
 ```

-The `into`, `from_type` and `with_property` are required:
+The `into`, `from_type` and `via_properties` are required:

 - `into` defines the file to which to extract the relationships
 - `from_type` defines the type of asset for which to extract relationships
-- `with_property` defines the relationship property to extract
+- `via_properties` defines one or more relationship properties to extract

-For the names of the `from_type`s and their `with_property` relationship properties, check the REST API type documentation for your release at: https://github.com/IBM/node-igc-rest/tree/master/doc
+For the names of the `from_type`s and their `via_properties` relationship properties, check the REST API type documentation for your release at: https://github.com/IBM/node-igc-rest/tree/master/doc

 The options under `limited_to` are all optional: